krishnacheashty/Diamond-would/README.md

  ### SOME POINTS

- -You Can Order Diamond set.
+ -Built Firebase Authentication system with email, password, and google login for users and admin.

  -Read Blog About Neckless set.

- -You Can Know Our Services.
+ -Existence Users can order products.
+Those orders are consistent on the MY-ORDER page at Dashboard.
+Have the option to review products too.

+ -Admin can make admin, add new products, cancel orders from MANAGE ALL ORDER page .

- -You can review oue review as well.
+ -You can review our review as well.